aacuna-unosquare/ai_tooling_training/csharp/README.md

   - It is also possible to `cd` into the `src/api` folder and instead run `dotnet run`.
   - `dotnet watch --project src/api/api.csproj` is often a good option when hot reloading is needed.
   - The app should be available at: `http://localhost:4567`
-3. Run the following command to execute the unit tests: `dotnet test`
+3. Execute the unit tests: `dotnet test`